-This informative article was recently published in the newsletter of the Interstitial Cystitis Association.
+This informative article was published in the newsletter of the Interstitial Cystitis Association.

 With the aim of stimulating interdisciplinary research and encouraging faster translation of research to clinical settings, speakers reviewed what we know and don’t know about pain, with a special focus on the role that neural factors play in affecting individual pain sensitivity.
 Talks covered our current understanding of the science of pain and inflammation, potential advances from animal models and clinical studies, regulatory realities, pharmacological and non-pharmacological treatments, and pain in special populations.
 Barbara Gordon, ICA Executive Director attended the two-day meeting.

 In a thoughtful introduction by Dr. Clauw, who is also a principle investigator on the NIDDK MAPP study, spoke about the concept of chronic pain as a disease state.
 Drawing upon his clinical experience, he proposed that chronic pain patients may have an increased pain sensitivity “setpoint.”
 Because the degree of damage or inflammation in people with chronic pain (like IC) does not correlate with the level of pain, doctors may not accurately be able to see the degree of pain which patients are really experiencing.
 Perhaps this is because there may be a problem with centralized processing—a sensory hypersensitivity which not only causes a greater sensitivity to pain but higher levels of sensitivity to light, noise, and smell.
 (At the IPPS Meeting in Chicago, we learned that IC patients are “super tasters.”
 Perhaps the enhanced taste buds relate to the hypersensitivity of smell?)